projection-engine/projection-engine/COMMIT_NOTES.md

-- Adding overlay toggle
+- Debug mode
-- Added outline option to viewport
+- Added toggle for outline
-- Visual tweaks to shading model selector
--
+- SSAO caching
+- Fixed shader editor not linking nodes to context
+- Fixed texture binding on uber shader
+- Enabling more textures on uber shader